dave31415/bullets/README.md

 bullets
 =======

 This currenly requires that you use ipython in pylab mode.
 Otherwise the plotting will block and be very annoying.
+You also need the package lmfit. (e.g. sudo pip install lmfit).

 ipython --pylab